 - ✓ List of contact numbers of the following for use in emergency is displayed:

 - Rescue 1122

 - Other ambulance services

 - Nearest referral hospitals/clinics

 - Police station

 - Fire brigade

-- NGOs/ CBOs operating in the area

 - If the clinic maintains contact numbers as described above, then score as fully met. - If the clinic does not maintain contact numbers as described above, then score as not met.